stsurya/Terraform/tfIQ.md

 * **Testing:** We maintain a CI pipeline that runs validation tests on every module change to prevent regressions before tagging a release.

 This way, shared modules are reliable, upgrades are controlled, and multiple teams can move at their own pace without stepping on each other.

+## How do you detect if someone made manual changes in the cloud console (infrastructure drift)?

+I detect drift by running terraform plan — it compares the state file with actual cloud resources and highlights manual changes.
+In practice, I automate this with a CI/CD pipeline that runs plan in check-only mode on a schedule, and I also rely on cloud compliance tools like AWS Config or Azure Policy for real-time alerts.
+Finally, we restrict console access so Terraform is the single source of truth.